 The governance of the Trust is defined in the Memorandum and Articles of Association together with the Funding Agreement with the Department of Education.
-There is a scheme of delegation in place which sets out what matters are reserved for the MAT and what is delegated to the executive principal and senior management in the academies and local governing bodies.
+There is a scheme of delegation in place which sets out what matters are reserved for the MAT and what is delegated to the Chief Executive Headteacher and senior management in the academies and local boards.

-The MGB is responsible for the strategic direction of the Trust.
+The Board of Trustees is responsible for the strategic direction of the Trust.
 The Trustees are responsible for setting strategic policy, adopting an annual plan and budget, monitoring The Trust by the use of those budgets and making major decisions about the direction of The Trust, capital expenditure and senior staff appointments.
-Matters delegated to the executive principal include (among others) developing and implementing an appropriate curriculum, setting appropriate performance targets and completing annual reviews.
-The MGB, meets on at least 4 occasions per year and its 1 sub committees (Finance and Personnel) at least 3 times per year.
+Matters delegated to the Chief Executive Headteacher include (among others) developing and implementing an appropriate curriculum, setting appropriate performance targets and completing annual reviews.
+The Board of Trustees, meets on at least 4 occasions per year and its 1 sub-committee (Finance and Personnel) at least 3 times per year.
 The details of which are minuted and publicly available.

-The Governors within their LGBs are responsible for holding the senior leaders within their academy to account for the quality and improvement of teaching and learning.
-Where there is a requirement, the LGBs may/should make recommendations to the main Board of Trustees for changes in annual budgets and expenditure.
+The local board members within their Local Teaching, Learning and Standards Boards are responsible for holding the senior leaders within their academy to account for the quality and improvement of teaching and learning.
+Where there is a requirement, the local boards may make recommendations to the main Board of Trustees for changes in annual budgets and expenditure.

-Each Senior Leadership Teams (SLTs) control the Academies at an operational level implementing policies and reporting to the CEH and their LGB.
+Each Senior Leadership Teams (SLTs) control the Academies at an operational level implementing policies and reporting to the CEH and their LTLSBs.
 Each SLT is responsible for the day to day operation of their Academy, in particular organising staff, resources and pupils.
 They are responsible for the authorisation of spending within agreed budgets and for the appointment of staff through an approved business case using the Trust vetting and safeguarding recruitment processes.